 Months of entry

-As we make our way around the world we are continually making decisions and performing actions that are driven by our sense organs.
-Our perception of the world is not just sensory information, but instead an interpretation based on what our brain expects as well as what it is being told by our sense organs.
+We are continually making decisions and performing actions that are driven by our sense organs.
+Our perception of the world is not just sensory information – it’s an interpretation based on what our brain expects, as well as what it’s being told by our sense organs.
 These perceptual processes interact in complex ways to support our behaviours and enable our actions.

 Qualification and course duration